大气CO2浓度和温度升高下小麦季施用缓释氮肥对大豆季N2O排放的后效作用

 Residual effects of slow-release nitrogen fertilizer application during the wheat growing season on N2O emission in soybean season under co-elevated atmospheric CO2 concentration and temperature

 Abstract: Farmland N2O emission is a popular topic in climate change research.
 Climate change (elevated CO2 concentrations and increased temperatures) and farmland management measures are key factors affecting N2O emissions in soil.
 Slow-release fertilizers are considered to have a positive effect on reducing N2O emissions.
 It is unclear how the interaction between climate change and slow-release fertilizers affects N2O emissions.
-Thus, we combined the local wheat-soybean cultivation model to investigate the potential impact of applying slow-release fertilizers on soil N2O emissions during the growing season of subsequent crop under elevated CO2 concentrations and increased temperatures.
-In this study, two air temperatures (ambient temperature and ambient temperature + 2 ℃) and two CO2 concentrations (400 μmol∙mol−1 and 600 μmol∙mol−1) were set in the controlled chambers.
-Two fertilizers (conventional urea and slow-release urea) were applied during the wheat season under various environmental treatments in a wheat–soybean rotation system.
+Thus, we combined the local wheat-soybean cultivation model to investigate the potential impact of applying slow-release fertilizers on soil N2O emissions during the growth season of subsequent crop under elevated CO2 concentrations and increased temperatures.
+In this study, two air temperatures (ambient temperature and ambient temperature + 2 ℃) and two CO2 concentrations (400 and 600 μmol∙mol−1) were set in the controlled chambers.
+Two fertilizers (conventional urea and slow-release urea) were applied during the wheat season under various environmental treatments in a wheat-soybean rotation system.
 Still, no fertilizer was used during the soybean growing season.
 CK referred to the ambient CO2 concentration and temperature simulated in the controlled chamber (the ambient environmental CO2 concentration in this experiment was 400 μmol∙mol−1, and the environmental temperature was controlled by the intelligent control system to be consistent with the external environment).
-N2O emissions during the entire growth period of soybean, soil ammonium nitrogen and nitrate nitrogen contents, and activities of soil enzymes involved in nitrification and denitrification during the drumming and ripening stages of soybean were measured.
-The results indicated that N2O emissions from soybean-grown soil were mainly concentrated during the later growth period of soybeans.
-Compared to the application of conventional urea, the application of slow-release fertilizer in wheat-grown soil reduced total N2O emissions by 38.46% during the soybean growth period under increased temperature (ET) alone, whereas the application of slow-release fertilizer increased total N2O emissions in soybean-grown soil by 80.76%, 82.35%, and 11.96% under the CK, elevated CO2 concentration (EC) alone, and co-elevation of atmospheric CO2 concentration and temperature (ECT) treatments, respectively.
-Compared to the CK treatment, ET accelerated the conversion of ammonium nitrogen to nitrate nitrogen in soybean-grown soil at the seed filling stage, enhancing nitrate reductase activity and increasing N2O emissions.
-In addition, EC alone had no effect on N2O emissions from soybean-grown soil compared to the CK treatment.
-ECT resulted in a slight increase in nitrate and ammonium nitrogen contents in soybean-grown soil compared with the CK treatment, which was mainly attributed to the increase in nitrate reductase activity that might promote N2O emissions; however, there was no significant difference in N2O emissions in soybean-grown soil when ECT was compared with ET under conventional urea.
+N2O emissions during the entire growth period of soybean, soil ammonium nitrogen and nitrate nitrogen contents, and activities of soil enzymes involved in nitrification and denitrification during the seed filling and mature stages of soybean were measured.
+The results indicated that N2O emissions from soybean-grown soil were mainly concentrated during the later growth period of soybean.
+Compared to the application of conventional urea, the application of slow-release fertilizer in wheat-grown soil reduced total N2O emissions by 38.46% during the soybean growth period under increased temperature treratment (ET), whereas the application of slow-release fertilizer increased total N2O emissions in soybean-grown soil by 80.76%, 82.35%, and 11.96% under the CK, elevated CO2 concentration (EC), and co-elevation of atmospheric CO2 concentration and temperature (ECT) treatments, respectively.
+Compared to CK treatment, ET treatment accelerated the conversion of ammonium nitrogen to nitrate nitrogen in soybean-grown soil at the seed filling stage, enhancing nitrate reductase activity and increasing N2O emissions.
+In addition, EC treatment had no significant effect on N2O emissions from soybean-grown soil compared to the CK treatment.
+Compared with CK, the nitrate nitrogen content in soybean-grown soil under ECT treatment increased slightly at the seed filling stage and mature stage, and the ammonium nitrogen content increased significantly at the mature stage.
+In the seed filling stage, the increase of nitrate reductase activity promoted N2O emissions, and in the mature stage, the increase of nitrate nitrogen and ammonium nitrogen promoted N2O emissions.
+However, with the application of conventional urea, there was no significant difference in N2O emissions in soybean-grown soil between ECT and ET treatments.
 In conclusion, N2O emissions did not increase with elevated CO2 concentration alone.
-N2O emissions were expected to increase under elevated temperatures in the future, and the rational application of slow-release fertilizers in wheat-grown soil can increase the available nitrogen content in the soil, thus reducing N2O emissions in soybean-grown soil.
+N2O emissions were expected to increase under elevated temperatures in the future, and the rational application of slow-release fertilizers in wheat-grown soil can reduce N2O emissions in soybean-grown soil.
 Our study highlights that slow-release fertilizers have greater potential to reduce N2O emissions under climate change scenarios.

 /